-Citation with stable link: Philip A. Harland, 'Iberians: Artemidoros, Poseidonios, Strabo, and others (second century BCE to first century CE),' Last modified January 3, 2023, http://philipharland.com/Blog/?p=6939.
+Citation with stable link: Philip A. Harland, 'Iberians: Artemidoros, Poseidonios, Strabo, and others (second century BCE to first century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 3, 2023, http://philipharland.com/Blog/?p=6939.

 Author: Artemidoros of Ephesos, Poseidonios of Apameia (Kidd, fragment 224), and others as cited by Strabo, Geography 3.1-4, portions (link to Greek text and full translation)

 Comments: Strabo (writing around 18 CE) draws on a variety of authors (in bold below), including works by Artemidoros (second century BCE) and Poseidonios (first century BCE), to outline a variety of peoples in Iberia (Spain).
 Strabo tends to emphasize the peoples’ savage lifestyle that reflects the mountainous terrain they live in, in his view, as well as what Strabo considers the civilizing influence that followed on Roman conquest to some degree.
 Strabo often equates mountainous peoples’ lifestyle with banditry, as in this case.

 Source of the translation: H.L.
 Jones, Strabo, 8 volumes, LCL (Cambridge, MA: HUP, 1917-28), public domain (passed away in 1932), adapted by Harland.